PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - **Please match each column of your source file to one of the destination columns.** - information message for the matching columns of the import process.
 - **Load a data matching configuration** - if there is any data match configuration file saved, it will be displayed in the dropdown list.
 After choosing the configuration file, it can be Loaded, in order to load the configurational data, or Deleted - removing the configurational data from the saved list.
+- **Save your data matching configuration** - alphabetic field where special data matching configuration can be saved for future import processes.
+By default, the field is empty.
+It can be saved by clicking CTA Save, after giving a name for the configuration.
+-